danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 When under the high traffic responding to the caller's request is also a challenge.

-- The service could response a simple job ID which could be used by caller to poll the request status.
+- The service could respond a simple job ID which could be used by caller to poll the request status.
 - The caller could register a callback, the service will call it once the response is ready.
-- The caller could subscribe to a event channel where the service will send the response into.
+- The caller could subscribe to an event channel where the service will send the response into.

 ### Client side strategies

 If the backend service does not provide the rate-limiting, the client could apply self-imposed throttling.

-- Apply exponential backoff with random offset(jitter) on retries.
+- Apply the exponential backoff with random offset(jitter) on retries.

 ## Architecture